bryanlabs/go-bryanlabs-dev/content/blog/availbilityzoneids.md

     "ZoneId": "use1-az5"
 ````

-Being that I have to deploy this on many accounts, i do not want to have to describe availability zones in each one, and pass the param to the correct zone name.
-So the next step was to create a Custom Resource that puts the Zone ID to Zone Name mappings in the SSM parameter Store, allowing me to use code like this in Cloudformation.
+However this mapping is random for each AWS Account. us-east-1a mapped to use1-az1 in this account, but might be zone Id use1-az6 in another account.
+Describing the availability zones in each account before deploying the template just to pass the correct zone name parameter is not seem feasible.
+So, I decided to create a Custom Resource that puts the Zone ID to Zone Name mappings in the SSM parameter Store, allowing one to take advantage of Cloudformations SSM Parameter types to resolve to the proper Zone Name.

 ````